Why is Psychology Today not working for therapists?

 +

-Claim your Google Business Profile, build a real website with dedicated specialty pages and FAQ sections, list on TherapyDen, and make your site readable by AI tools.
-These steps take a weekend to start and compound over time.
+Claim your Google Business Profile if your practice is eligible, build a real website with dedicated specialty pages and FAQ sections, list on relevant directories, and make your site readable by AI tools.
+Start with the channel that matches your actual bottleneck.

 How do I improve my Psychology Today profile?